davidbkemp/advanced-elasticsearch-training/08-collapse-exercises.md

 more than 5 sales ordered by the number of sales descending.

 Use field collapsing to ensure that only one agent is returned per agency.
+Note: you should not need to change the index mapping.